--Tips for towing a stuck vehicle (four-wheel drive models)
+-Tips for towing a stuck vehicle

 The following methods are effective to use when your vehicle is stuck in the mud, sand or other condition from which the vehicle cannot be driven out under its own power.
 Use extreme caution when towing the vehicle.
 In addition, keep away from the vehicles and towing cable or chain when towing.